OleHolmNielsen/Slurm_tools/slurmaccounts/README.md

 NEWUSER:MaxJobs:50
 NEWUSER:MaxSubmitJobs:50
 NEWUSER:MaxJobsAccrue:10
-# It is possible to ignore NEWUSER settings for "username" if you define it like this:
+# Configure "username" so that NEWUSER settings will be ignored
 # NEWUSER:username:ignore
+# Configure NEWUSER "username" so we do not create this Slurm user
+# NEWUSER:username:dontcreate

 # UNIX group defaults
 camdfac:fairshare:5